-[00:21:22] Benjamin Straumann: So when it comes to political order to all of us in the aggregates, then he in a way, he moves reason onto the constitutional domain.
-You might say, it, reasons sits in the rules that govern all of us.
-So that, that is the broad tendency that I think is attractive to some of the founders.
-You know, and also it's just one quote if, because John Adams is usually seen as this kind of the last classical republican who bangs on virtue.
-But of course you can read in Adams defense of the Constitutions of government of the United States first of all, you can read sentences such as this one.
-"It's not true."
-I'm quoting Adams.
-"It's not true in fact that any people ever existed, who loved the public better than themselves, their private friends, neighbors, etc. And therefore, this kind of virtue is as precarious a foundation for liberty, as honor or fear.
+[00:20:56] Benjamin Straumann: So, when it comes to political order to all of us in the aggregate, the in a way, he moves reason onto the constitutional domain, you might say.
+Reason sits in the rules that govern all of us.
+So that is the broad tendency that I think is attractive to some of the founders.

+[00:21:14] Benjamin Straumann: Just one quote, because John Adam is usually seen as this kind of the last classical republican who banks on virtue, but, of course you can read in Adam's defense of the constitutions of government of the United States.
+In the first volume, you can read sentence such as this one, "It's not true," I'm quoting Adams, "It's not true in fact that any people ever existed who loved the public better than themselves, their private friends, neighbors, etc., and therefore, this kind of virtue is as precarious a foundation for liberty as honor or fear.
 It's the laws alone that love that really love the country."

-So there you can see this Ciceronian skepticism vis-avis.
-It's a nice thing.
-Individually, we tried to get to it, but in the aggregate, let's not rely just on that.
+[00:21:53] Benjamin Straumann: So there you can see this Ciceronian skepticism vis a vis where it's a nice thing.
+Individually, we try to get to it, but in the aggregate, let's not rely just on that.

-[00:22:33] Jeffrey Rosen: Such a great and clear melding of Cicero's ideas of natural law which were the foundation for the enlightenment as you say, with his feeling that virtue is not a stable foundation for governments in that the one, the few, and the many event.
-And as you note that comes from Polybius.
-Because they're unstable, you need separated powers in order to ensure that they don't degenerate.
-Scott Nelson, help us in this great synthetic way that Caroline and Benjamin have been doing, in understanding using that reason, passion, distinction as a core how that plays out in his political philosophy and this idea of a well-tempered constitution.
+[00:22:06] Jeffrey Rosen: Hmm.
+Such a great and clear melding of Cicero's ideas of natural law which were the foundation for the enlightenment, as you say, with his feeling that virtue is not a stable foundation for government, and that the one, the few, and the many, and as you note, that comes from Polybius because they're unstable, you need separated powers in order to ensure that they don't degenerate.

+[00:22:31] Jeffrey Rosen: Scott Nelson, help us in this great synthetic way that Caroline and Benjamin have been doing in understanding, using that reason, passion distinction as a core how that plays out in his political philosophy and this idea of a well tempered constitution.
+Tell us about reason, passion, and the constitution.

-[00:23:19] Scott Nelson: Sure.
-Yeah actually just one of the things that Benjamin was mentioning reminds me, you know, how even virtue can go too far, even virtue pose certain dangers.
-It reminds me of that bit from Montesquieu's Spirit of the Laws where he says, "Ah, who would've thought, even virtue has need of limits."
-And I think that that, thinking is very much latent in Cicero as Benjamin has mentioned.
-I would point, for example to really On Duties, when he talks about decorum, or translated as propriety or seemliness it includes moderation as well.
-One of the functions of seemliness for Cicero is that he keeps some of these other virtue, some of these other duties in check.
-So greatness of spirit can be taken too far.
+[00:22:52] Scott Nelson: Sure, yeah.
+Actually just one of the things that Benjamin was mentioning reminds of how even virtue can go too far.
+Even virtue poses certain dangers.
+It reminds me of that bit from Montesquieu's Spirit of the Laws where he says, "Who'd have thought even virtue has need of limits?"

+[00:23:08] Scott Nelson: I think that thinking is very much latent in Cicero as Benjamin has mentioned.
+I would point for example to well, in On Duties when he talks about decorum or translated as propriety of seemliness it includes moderation as well.
+One of the functions of seemliness for Cicero is that it keeps some of these other virtues, some of these other duties in check.

+[00:23:33] Scott Nelson: So, greatness of spirit can be taken too far.
 The key example of that would be a guy like Caesar.
-Caesar was full of a great deal of greatness of spirit, but it ended up outstripping justice.
+Caesar was full of a great deal of greatness of spirit, it ended up outstripping justice.
 He lost sight of justice.
 He went too far.
-And so he needs to have more moderation.
+So, he needs to have more moderation.